Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- environment-based config;
+- Environment-based config keeps runtime-specific details out of business logic and source-controlled code paths.
-- explicit production requirements;
+- Explicit production requirements are important so the app fails loudly when critical secrets or settings are missing.
-- derived config such as the public OIDC callback base URL;
+- Derived config such as the public OIDC callback base URL must be correct because identity providers are strict about exact URLs.
-- avoiding hardcoded infrastructure secrets in source.
+- Avoiding hardcoded infrastructure secrets in source is a core professional practice, both for security and for operational clarity.

 Related prep: